SilverShadowHeart/2-1/24SC2006-OBJECT ORIENTED PROGRAMMING/java digital notes + lab/java co3/java 7.md

 poll removes and returns the element at the front of the queue if the queue is empty it returns null

-element returns the element at the front of the queue
+element returns the element at the front of the queue without removing it if the queue is empty it throws and exception

+peek returns the element at the front of the queue without removing it if the queue is empty it returns null

+size ??